gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-03-01-improved-logging.markdown

 * `development` - your workspace on your machine, as you're building and testing your app.
 Often kind of like a motorbike stripped down and strewn over the living room floor.
 * `production` - the app in "running fully optimised" mode.

-We're going to tell Li3 "in test mode, only log emergencies" but to log more types of error in dev/production.
+Logger is an **adapter**, and in Li3 all **adapters** accept the environment name as a key, we're going to tell Li3 "in test mode, only log emergencies" but to log more types of error in dev/production.
 Open up `app/config/bootstrap/logging.php` and change it to:

 {% highlight php %}
 <?php